haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

   links = articulation.get_links()  # links of an articulation
 ```

-In ManiSkill2, our environments provide interfaces to wrap the above SAPIEN functions:
+In ManiSkill, our environments provide interfaces to wrap the above SAPIEN functions:

 - `env.get_actors()`: return all task-relevant actors excluding links.
 Note that some actors might be excluded from `env._scene.get_all_actors()`.
 - `env.get_articulations()`: return all task-relevant articulations.
 Note that some articulations might be excluded from `env._scene.get_all_articulations()`.